Pilsner Urquell Brewery

-The brewery was part of the SABMiller group of companies (at first South African Breweries) from 1999 to 2017.
-As part of the agreements made with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller in October 2016, Pilsner Urquell (excluding certain geographical areas) was sold to Japan-based Asahi Breweries in March 2017.
+The brewery was part of the SABMiller group of companies from 1999 to 2017.
+As part of agreements with regulators before Anheuser-Busch InBev was allowed to acquire SABMiller in 2016, Pilsner Urquell was sold to Japan-based Asahi Breweries in 2017.

 History

 The brewery was founded in 1839 by both local Czech-speaking and German-speaking citizens in Bohemian city of Plzeň as Bürgerbrauerei (citizens' brewery, later translated to Měšťanský pivovar in Czech).
 The first beer was brewed here in 1842 by Bavarian brewer Josef Groll.
 In 1859, “Pilsner Bier” was registered as a brand name at the local Chamber of Commerce and Trade.
 In 1869, a competitor was founded as a joint stock company, later known as Gambrinus.
 In 1898 the German trademark Urquell and Czech trademark Prazdroj were created, to underline the claim of being the older, original source of Pilsner beer.
 In 1932 Měšťanský pivovar merged with Plzeňské akciové pivovary.
-In 1946, the brewery was nationalized under the name Plzeňské pivovary (Pilsen breweries).
+In 1946, the brewery was nationalized under the name Plzeňské pivovary (Plzeň breweries).